What Are PICC Lines?

 Why Is a PICC Line Used Instead of a Regular IV (Intravenous) Line?

 A PICC line is thicker and more durable than a regular IV.
 It's also much longer and goes farther into the vein.
-Doctors use a PICC line instead of a regular IV line because:
+Health care providers use a PICC line instead of a regular IV line because:

 - It can stay in place longer (up to 3 months and sometimes a bit more).